hvalev/Bitalino-EMG-psychomotoric-test/README.md

 ```
 * Buzzer will ring for 0.2 milliseconds to provide the stimulus to prompt the muscle to be actuated
 * Peaks are detected in real-time within an envelope frame, by comparing the averaged value to the previously acquired threshold.
+* Two threads are used to simulate the experiment, one for data acquisition and one to control the buzzer.
+This is due to the buzzer only being toggle-able.
+To allow for the buzzer to ring for 0.2 seconds and also introduce pauses between the separate stimuli time.sleep() is used, so a separate thread is required in order to avoid blocking the data acquisition thread.
+When the experiment is done on the buzzer thread, a global flag is set to false, prompting the data acquisition thread to finish as well.
 * A plot is created for the time difference between the stimulus and the response, such as those:<br/>
 ![File missing](plots/plot1.png)<br/>
 ![File missing](plots/plot1_1.png)